GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/GENERAL_GUIDANCE_ON_MODEL_SETUP.md

 * Check the other model outputs
   * e.g., Is the correct timestepping method used?
 Are gauges in the right place?
 Does manning friction match expectations?
 * Consider adjusting the domain placement and/or coarsening some domains.
-  * Eyeball the model and think what you need.
+  * Eyeball the model and think about what you need.
   * Have a look at the time required by each domain using `report_domain_runtimes.R`.
     * Domains taking much more time than others are candidates for coarsening/splitting/removing, as they might interfere running the model efficiently (load balancing, see below).